 Every week, we spend time talking to the media and connecting them with experts or giving an alternate point of view on current issues.
-There are too many great press stories to link here, including mentions on Channel 4, ITV, the Daily Mail, the Telegraph and the Times.
-Please see our May 2008 press archive for more details.
+This was another bumper month for press coverage: at least 66 news sources around the world (including the Sun!) ran with an Associated Press article on filesharing featuring an ORG quote.
+Please see our July 2008 press archive for more details.

 The very best way to stay updated on ORG-esque events is with our Upcoming group.
 Here's some some particularly exciting events happening in the next month or so:

 - Geek In the Park: "Join us on Saturday 9th August 2008 for an all-day family event including a relaxing picnic & a discussion with leaders in the web industry in the evening."
 Leamington Spa, England.

 - Bar Camp Leeds: "Come join us at Old Broadcasting House again, this time for two days of geekery and (hopefully) great weather on the 16th and 17th of August 2008!"